Skip to content

 1099 sprawl and currency exposure.

-The problem: Agencies routinely run $500K–$5M+ annually in freelancer spend with no W-9 discipline, no project coding, and a January 1099 scramble.
-International client relationships generate EUR/GBP/CAD receivables booked at random exchange rates; international freelancers paid in local currency create FX exposure no one’s tracking.
-Tax preparation becomes a quarterly stress event.
+Agencies routinely run $500K–$5M+ annually in freelancer spend with no W-9 discipline, no project coding, and a January 1099 scramble.
+International clients generate EUR/GBP/CAD receivables booked at random rates; international freelancers paid in local currency create untracked FX exposure.
+The fix is a W-9 library on every active freelancer (W-8 for international), Bill.com or Ramp configured with project codes, multi-currency QuickBooks with FX gain/loss recognized monthly, and year-end 1099-NEC generation as a non-event.
+Clean freelancer management removes one of the easiest places to create IRS exposure unintentionally.

 Agencies in every flavor.